JurgaMart/JurgaMart/README.md

 🔒 I am committed to continuous learning and am excited to see how the world of Data Analytics is changing and evolving.
 I am curious to find out where this journey will take me.

 🫶 I care about sustainability and protecting nature!
-I love long hiking trips (last time I went, I walked for 5 days in a forest in Sweden without meeting another human being!).
+I love long hiking trips.

-🤝 If you are looking for help on your project connected to sustainability, feel free to connect!
+🤝 If you are looking for help on your project (especially if it's connected to sustainability), feel free to connect!
 I would be happy to help!

 📧 You can contact me at jurgelis3@gmail.com